 They said that the parental divorce did play a factor to their academic struggles during the worst period of the situation.
-In addition, the interview with students from divorced families found that it is not the fighting over the divorce itself, but rather how the fighting is between their separated parents over matter.
-The more intense the fights are resulted in the greater impact it had on academic work.
+In addition, the interview with students from divorced families revealed that it is not the fighting over the divorce itself, but rather how the fighting is between their separated parents.
+The more intense the fights are, resulted in the greater impact it had on academic work.

 Even if the parents still are married, the study found that parental fighting still attributed to a student’s inability to concentrate and subsequent academic struggles.